Sebastianhju/Runeterra-5e/2.0/Very Rares.md

 - Wonderus
 - Attunement

+**Charges**: This item has six charges and regains all charges when you finish a long rest.

-**Spellpainter**: When you cast a leveled spell you can add one of the following effects to the spell: Disaster, Serenity, Torment.
+**Spellpainter**: When you cast a leveled spell you can spend two charges add one of the following effects to the spell: Disaster, Serenity, Torment.
 This effect is only active on this turn after that the spell acts as normal.
-Once you have used this effect, you can not use it again until 24 seconds have passed.

 **Disaster**: Roll one additional damage dice on one of the spells damage rolls.

-**Serenity**: All target of the spell gains 10ft of movement speed, and one of the targets can roll a hit dice and regain a number of hit points or mana equal to the total roll.
+**Serenity**: All target of the spell gains 10ft of movement speed and temporary hit points equal to three times their proficiency bonus.

-**Torment**: All targets of the spell must make a wisdome saving throw agianst your spell save dc, or become frighted of you untill the end of your next turn.
-When frightened in this way their speed becomes 0.
+**Torment**: All targets of the spell must make a wisdom saving throw agianst your spell save dc, or become frighted of you untill the end of your next turn.
+If the spell only targets one creatue, they must move away from you on their turn.

 _You gain +2 to spell attack rolls and save dc_